swagger-autogen/swagger-autogen/README.md

 - Endpoint with referenced callback now it's done automatically
 - Multiple patterns now it's done automatically
 - Partial TypeScript recognition
+- Recognize middleware and middleware array (v2.0.3)
+- Refactored code (v2.0.3)

 TODO:
-- Recognize middleware array
 - Recognize TypeScript completely
 - Recognize file import with: "import ... from ... "
-- Refactor and clean code

 ## Help us!
 Help us improve this module.
 If you have any information that the module does not provide or provides incompletely or incorrectly, please use our [Github](https://github.com/davibaltar/swagger-autogen) repository.